atproto-tools/atproto-tools.github.io/pages/atproto tools.md

 		- template https://templates.getgrist.com/dKztiPYamcCp/Crowdsourced-List/p/1
 - done tasks:
 	- so what determines the default layout of a record card?
-		- go to raw data > click card icon on the table
+		- go to raw data > click card icon on a table
 - common formulas/snippets:
   collapsed:: true
 	- joining urls: